-Even though drug trafficking is a worldwide phenomenon, developing countries like the United States are badly affected by drug-related crime.
+Even though drug trafficking is a worldwide phenomenon, developed countries like the United States and Mexico are badly affected by drug-related crime.
 Based on FBI reports, during the 1990s, around 5% of the total US citizens died annually because of illegal drugs.
-Small to medium scale online drug trades are also on the rise in recent years.
+Small to medium scale online drug trades have also risen in recent years.

 A counterfeit replica of an authentic flash memory IC

 Any produced replica of any product that is unauthorized is a part of counterfeiting.
 They are the dummy or copied versions of the real products.
 A Counterfeit product includes clothes, shoes, electronic products, art and pirate software, and movies.
 It also includes fake company logos and brands.

 According to the 2007 OECD report, the market of counterfeit goods crossed more than $250 billion worldwide.
 The counterfeiting of goods is completely banned in numerous places still Counterfeit money is the most popular and major problem in many countries.

 Money counterfeiting is a worldwide concern, which is experienced by various developed and developing nations from time to time.
 If you are thinking that currency counterfeiting is more of a recent phenomenon, then you couldn’t be more wrong.
 Historians believe that the origin of currency counterfeiting is probably of the same age as the currency itself.

 In simple terms, counterfeit money is an imitation of an actual currency without the legal nod from the national government of the concerned nation.
 If went unnoticed, currency counterfeit can drain any nation’s economy by causing unparallel inflation and various economic problems.